 To obtain CHPQA there is a self-assessment process, which can vary depending on the complexity of the CHP scheme.
 You must complete this process once a year to ensure each CHP scheme is still effective.

-As long as your site and CHP meet the requirements, and the CHPQA application is submitted correctly you should meet criteria with no issues.
+As long as your site and CHP meet the requirements, and the CHPQA application is submitted correctly you should meet the criteria with no issues.
 However, they can be a little complicated for the untrained eye, and that’s why Shenton Group offers assistance with the CHPQA process and provides guidance to ensure it is done properly.

 4 Tips to Make Sure You Obtain or Retain CHPQA